-- Spirometry.
-This test measures most of your lung volumes and flow of air out of the lungs.
+- Spirometry: This test measures most of your lung volumes and the flow of air out of the lungs.
 You’ll breathe into a small device called a spirometer.
-It’s easy to do and can be performed in your doctor’s office or even at the bedside in a hospital room
+It’s easy to do and can be performed in your doctor’s office or even at a person’s bedside in a hospital room

-- Bronchoscopy.
-This is a similar test to the laryngoscopy but it explores deeper into your lungs.
-It can provide imagining or a sample to find out more.
+- Bronchoscopy: This test is similar to a laryngoscopy, but it explores deeper into your lungs.
+It can provide imagining or a sample so your doctor can find out more.

 Treatments are available to manage the signs and symptoms of COPD.
 These include:

-- Inhalers.
-Medications to help open your airways and make breathing easier can be given in inhaler form.
-These medications may be short or long acting, providing quick relief or helping to prevent symptoms.
+- Inhalers: Doctors may prescribe medications in inhaler form to help open your airways and make breathing easier.
+These medications may be short- or long-acting, providing quick relief or helping prevent symptoms.

-- Corticosteroids.
-You take these medications orally or through an inhaler.
-They may be used to manage a COPD flare.
+- Corticosteroids: You can take these medications orally or through an inhaler.
+They may help manage a COPD flare.

-- Phosphodiesterase-4 inhibitors.
-These medications are taken orally.
-They can help to bring down inflammation in the lungs and reduce COPD flares.
+- Phosphodiesterase-4 inhibitors: These medications are taken orally.
+They can help bring down inflammation in the lungs and reduce COPD flares.

-- Mucolytics.
-COPD can cause excess mucus in your lungs.
-These medications can help thin out that mucus, making it easier to breathe.
+- Mucolytics: COPD can cause excess mucus in your lungs.
+These medications can help thin out that mucus, making breathing easier.

 Listening to your lungs and airways can provide your doctor with a lot of information about what’s going on inside your body.